 During the day, I was at a telepsychiatry startup — focusing on online video conferencing between patients and psychiatrists.

 I was 1 of 3 employees working in the Sales and Marketing department.
 To be honest, I knew nothing about Sales.
 I found out I hated Sales and yet it’s the one skill I gained so much from.

 Looking back it was a pivotal point where I started to understand my passion and skills in marketing.

-I enjoyed the writing side of marketing.
-I enjoyed the analytics side of marketing.
 There was this combination of creativity and strategy that complimented me.

 And that’s exactly what I found.

 I became a full-time yoga teacher and the Head of Marketing at a NYC wellness startup.

 While my time there was fulfilling, I was also burning myself out!